Jidanur/Blockchain/readme.md

 # Implementation details

-    Structure-
-        # Always running threads-
+## Always-Running Threads

-            * Main thread is always running for receving messages from peers
+- Main thread: always running for receiving messages from peers.

-            * listen_web() thread running if the peer is the initital peer then added which shows the webPage for chain and peerList through TCP
+- listen_web() thread: running if the peer is the initial peer, then added which shows the web page for the chain and peer list through TCP.

-            * flood_thread() is a scheduled task which runs every 30s and sends flood to know peer when joining
+- flood_thread(): a scheduled task that runs every 30 seconds and sends flood to the known peer when joining.

-            * do_consensus() thread is also a scheduled task whichs runs every 1 min as long as we have minimum number of peers which is set to 3 by default check MIN_PEER to change it in Main Thread
+- do_consensus() thread: also a scheduled task that runs every 1 minute as long as there is a minimum number of peers, which is set to 3 by default.
+Check MIN_PEER to change it in the Main Thread.

-            * mining thread - check mineBlocks() if new words is received for mining by main thread mining starts
+- Mining thread: check mineBlocks() if a new word is received for mining by the main thread, mining starts.

-            * sendWords() thread - this thread sends myself new word messages every hour which then miner thread collects the words and tries to mine
+- sendWords() thread: this thread sends myself new word messages every hour which then the miner thread collects the words and tries to mine.

-        # request handling thread -
-            * everytime main thread receives response from any peers it creates a new thread and handles it
+- Request Handling Thread -Every time the main thread receives a response from any peers, it creates a new thread and handles it.

+## Functionality
-    - Clear up peers - Main thread always check peers last ping time if its more than 1 min we remove them from our peer list. last ping time is updated whenever peers send flood check flood_reply()
+- Clear up peers: the Main thread always checks peers' last ping time.
+If it's more than 1 minute, we remove them from our peer list.
+The last ping time is updated whenever peers send flood, check flood_reply().

-    - Verify chain - check validate_block()
+- Verify chain: check validate_block().
-        - takes the block_reply and height as parameter
+        Takes the block_reply and height as parameters.
-        - if height is the end of the chain only then run validate and add it
+        If height is the end of the chain, only then run validation and add it.
-        - chain is validated end-end since we only insert block in chain if its valid
+        The chain is validated end-to-end since we only insert a block in the chain if it's valid.

-    - Consensus is done in do_consensus() thread.
+- Consensus is done in the do_consensus() thread.
-        - if we have minimum peers which is 3 by default we send stats request which is received by main thread if all peers sends stats reply except they timeout we collect that in global list and run consensus
+        If we have a minimum number of peers, which is 3 by default, we send a stats request, which is received by the main thread.
+If all peers send a stats reply except they time out, we collect that in a global list and run consensus.

-        - Chooses majority chain with stats reply height's we get if tied with majority then keep the longest and holds the peers address in a list who have majority or longest chain.
+        Chooses the majority chain with stats reply height's we get.
+If tied with the majority, then keep the longest and hold the peers' address in a list who have the majority or longest chain.

-        - if current length of chain is less than the consensus chain height only then ask for get-block
+        If the current length of the chain is less than the consensus chain height, only then ask for get-block.

-        - next set of blocks starting from last empty spot in chain is requested from all peers who holds majority chain and main thread gets the get-block-reply runs validation with validate_block() and adds to chain.
+        The next set of blocks starting from the last empty spot in the chain is requested from all peers who hold the majority chain, and the main thread gets the

-        - consensus thread keeps requesting blocks from peers till we have same height as majority of the peers

-        - after chain is updated this thread goes to sleep for 1 min then runs again to check if chain update is needed